 How to Create a Custodial Cleaning Plan That Actually Works

-The main culprit in workload balancing issues comes down to uneven work assignments: staffing work solely based on square footage instead of calculating in a number of other important factors in your facilities.
-The good news is that there is a simple formula (and a handy guide) to calculating a custodial cleaning plan yourself.
+The main culprit in workload balancing issues comes down to uneven work assignments.
+This happens when staffing is based solely on square footage instead of calculating other important factors in your facilities.
+The good news is that there is a simple formula (and a handy guide) to calculate a custodial cleaning plan yourself.

 In the AkitaBox Custodial Cleaning Guide, we take into account seven different guidelines when devising a formula for proper custodial workload balancing.